 May 28, 2010 -- Chips&Media, Inc., a leader of Silicon Intellectual Property (IP), today announces that Via Technologies, Inc., one of the global leading x86 processor providers, has adopted the BodaHx6R video engine from Chips&Media.
 They selected Chips&Media’s one for their low power processor platforms, which ensure the latest Blu-ray titles decoding with VC1 and H.264 codec support and also are bolstered with MPEG-2 and WMV video decoding.

 Chips&Media’ BodaHx6R provides multi-standard video decoding capabilities with DxVA hardware acceleration.
 It supports 1080p decoding at 30fps with minimal power consumption and host processor loading.

 “We’re very happy that VIA has chosen Chips&Media technologies for its latest outstanding multimedia chipset.” said Steve Kim, a CEO of Chips&Media .“We look forward to building on broad collaboration between VIA and Chips&Media”

 VIA will exhibit its new platforms featuring the BODA video architecture at Computex - to be held from June 1 to 5 in Taipei.

 About VIA Technologies

 Chips&Media, Inc. is a leading video IP provider based in Seoul, Korea (Republic of).
-Chips&Media's video codec technologies cover the full line-up of video standards such as MPEG-2, MPEG-4, H.263, H.264/AVC, VC-1, RealVideo and AVS from D1 to Full HD resolution.
-Its advanced ultra low power multi-codec video IP has been chosen by more than 40 top-tiers based in US, Europe, Korea, Taiwan, China and Japan and has been proven in silicon reaching 25 millions of units.
+Chips&Media's video codec technologies cover the full line-up of video standards such as MPEG-2, MPEG-4, H.263, H.264/AVC, VC-1, RealVideo, and AVS from D1 to Full HD resolution.
+Its advanced ultra-low power multi-codec video IP has been chosen by more than 40 top-tiers based in the US, Europe, Korea, Taiwan, China, and Japan and has been proven in silicon reaching 25 million units.
 For more information, please visit www.chipsnmedia.com